 Home-made diets are associated with dysplasia (Alenza et al, 1998).
 If possible, buy large-breed specific diets which are designed to reduce risk further by close control of calcium, protein and energy levels.

 We recommend using Hills Large Breed Puppy or Royal Canin diets made for large breed puppies.

 If you want to feed a home-made diet to an at-risk breed, we suggest you start once they are fully grown.

 This is when puppy owners look at us like we’re asking them to stop the tide coming in or the wind to stop blowing.
 Don’t worry, we know puppies will run a lot; we’re just saying don’t encourage running or jumping until fully grown.
 Ball throwing and dog parks are the main culprits.

-There is some low quality evidence that desexing male dogs after they are one year old may reduce the risk of hip dysplasia.
+There is evidence that desexing Labradors, Golden Retrievers and German Shepherds after they are one year old may reduce the risk of hip dysplasia.
 We’re starting to recommend this in at-risk breeds if a male dog’s behaviour remains acceptable.

 Treatment Of Hip Dysplasia

 What we do depends on the age of your dog.

 In puppies there is a real chance of a cure, or at least a reduction in how bad they will be.
 It’s important to act quickly and follow a tight timetable.
 Here’s how.